lenincompres/DOM.js/README.md

 });
 ```

 You can name this elements anything—in this case they were named *elements*—.
 Each will be assigned their specified tag.
-Just avoid using known property names like: *content*, *margin*, *text*, etc. Using a plural word for the property helps avoiding mistake.
+Just avoid using known property names like: *content*, *margin*, *text*, etc. Using a plural word for the property helps avoiding this mistake.

-Similarly, if you give DOM.set an array, it assumes it is an array of elements, and will create them as *div*s, or any tap property they possess.
+Similarly, if you give DOM.set an array, it assumes it is an array of elements, and will create them as *div*s, or any tag property they possess.

 ```javascript
 DOM.set([